Will-25/Crystals-Collector/README.md

 Crystals Collector
-- This app is a simple game, where upon loading it a random number is given.
+- This app is a game where upon loading it a random number is given.
 The crystals are also assigned a random number, the goal is to have the user attempt to match the the number in their box, with the number in the random number box

 - To make this game function I needed the random numbers to be assigned right as the page is loaded.
 A random number is assigned, and is output to the random number box.